 The Marbella Club is the epitome of beachfront luxury.
 It basks in more than 300 days of sunshine a year and enjoys the rare European micro-climate that enables short sleeves in the winter and outdoor swimming and sunbathing from March to November.
-Drive through the pantheon style arch at the entrance to this iconic hotel and you drive into a slice of tropical beach-side paradise on the Marbella coastline.
+Drive through the pantheon style arch at the entrance to this iconic hotel, and you drive into a slice of tropical beach-side paradise on the Marbella coastline.

 Bar & Food

-Being out of season in October, the weather remained hot, almost 25’C most days, but the resort was quiet so we had all the pools (The main resort pool and the beach club pool) to ourselves and we spent most of our time in and out of the saltwater beach club pool as it was warm!
+Being out of season in October, the weather remained hot, almost 25’C most days, but the resort was quiet, so we had all the pools (The main resort pool and the beach club pool) to ourselves, and we spent most of our time in and out of the saltwater beach club pool as it was warm!

 How to Get There

 Fly into Malaga, just 3 hours from the UK.
-Transfers to/from Marbella, are approximately 60 euros for up to three people by taxi, but are more expensive if arranged through the hotel.
+Transfers to/from Marbella are approximately €60 EUR for up to three people by taxi but are more expensive if arranged through the hotel.
 There are plenty of taxis waiting outside the airport that you can pick up for this short transfer.

-Out of season, joining standard leaders club for $150 will usually suffice and will get you an upgrade and an amenity.
+Out of season, joining standard leaders club for $150 USD will usually suffice and will get you an upgrade and an amenity.

 If you are feeling cheeky and energetic, bed hoping does pay with Leading Hotels Club.
-You could book 3 nights here (= 1 stay credit) then 2 in the Puente Romano which is also Leading hotels (= 1 stay credit) and then another 3 at the Marbella Club to finish with (= 1 stay credit) earning you 3/4 of a free night from your 8 night stay.
-If you stay at the Marbella Club all 8 nights you will only earn a single stay credit.
+You could book 3 nights here (= 1 stay credit) then 2 in the Puente Romano, which is also Leading hotels (= 1 stay credit) and then another 3 at the Marbella Club to finish with (= 1 stay credit) earning you 3/4 of a free night from your 8-night stay.
+If you stay at the Marbella Club all 8 nights, you will only earn a single stay credit.